 T4 and T3:

-These are actual thyroid hormones acting at cellular and subcellular levels (nucleus and mitochondria) regulating the basal metabolic rate.
+These are actual thyroid hormones produced by thyroid gland acting at cellular and subcellular levels (nucleus and mitochondria) regulating the basal metabolic rate.
 A low level of T4 or T3 can produce symptoms arising from low cellular energy production.
 One should ensure that the T4 and T3 readings are in the middle of the normal range as that normal range is set so broad.
 The thyroid gland excretes 85% of T4 and only 15% of T3.
 T4, which persists in the blood for several days, acts as a reservoir, providing the body with a continual supply of the much shorter-lived T3.
 T3 is four times more potent than T4 and it controls the metabolic rate at the cellular level by modulating the rate of energy consumption in virtually every tissue in the body.
 The body tissues convert the low potency thyroid hormone T4 into the high potency thyroid hormone T3.
 So, this tissue-level control of T4-to-T3 conversion is potentially a huge determinant of the basal metabolic rate.
 The prescribed thyroid replacement medications (T4) such as Synthroid (levothyroxine) assume that it will convert into T3 but patients need to be tested to check if that is occurring as it is not a given.
 The enzyme that converts T4 into T3 is selenium-dependent.

 Reverse T3 (rT3):